 Not to mention, the card is currently offering its best-ever welcome bonus offer of 60,000 Membership Rewards points after spending $4,000 in the first six months of card membership.
 And you can even get targeted for a 75,000 point offer with the same spending requirement via CardMatch.

 Unlike other cards higher on this list, this isn’t a temporary benefit.
-Since the card was refreshed back in 2018 it has offered 4x points per dollar spent on groceries, making it a staple on this list, and a frontrunner in the conversation about the best credit cards for grocery shopping.
+Since the card was refreshed back in 2018 it has offered 4x points per dollar spent at U.S. supermarkets, making it a staple on this list, and a frontrunner in the conversation about the best credit cards to use at U.S. supermarkets.

-Spending $6,000 each year at U.S. grocery stores and supermarkets with this card would yield around 24,000 Membership Rewards points.
+Spending $6,000 each year at U.S. supermarkets with this card would yield around 24,000 Membership Rewards points.
 To me, that alone is nearly enough to justify the annual fee in and of itself.

 Click Here to learn more about the American Express Gold Card.